lgrcyanny/CyannyLive/wp-content/plugins/bj-lazy-load/readme.txt

 Check your HTML source or see the magic at work in Web Inspector, FireBug or similar.

 == Changelog ==

+= Version 0.7.3 =
+* Works with newlines in the HTML string for the IMG element

+= Version 0.7.2 =
+* Re-minified the combined js file for better compability with faulty minifiers

 = Version 0.7.1 =
 * Proper encoding of non-ASCII characters in filenames when using responsive or hiDPI images (thanks @testsiteoop)